Introduction: Make the BackpAQ Personal Air Quality Monitor

 Before we get started building, let's take a look at the science behind air quality, sensors and monitoring.

-So what is "PM", and how does it get into the air?
+So what are "Particulates" (PM), and how do they get into the air?

 Size comparisons for PM particles

 PM stands for particulate matter (also called particle pollution): the term for a mixture of solid particles and liquid droplets found in the air.
 Some particles, such as dust, dirt, soot, or smoke, are large or dark enough to be seen with the naked eye.